How to Apply for a Trademark

 To successfully apply for a trademark, selecting the right trademark classes is essential.
 It can also be confusing.
 Let’s break it down.

 Trademarks are registered in connection to one or more classes.
 There are 45 trademark class categories to choose from: 34 for goods and 11 for services.
-Your trademark will only be protected under the class(es) you list on your application.
+You will only have federal trademark protections for the class(es) you list on your application.

-The first trademark class is included in your base application fee.
+The first class is included in your base USPTO application fee.
 Each additional class costs $250 or $350, depending on the type of application you’re filing.

 How do I know which trademark class(es) to select?